-- 9.3.1 The County Council's current monitoring arrangements include the Local Aggregates Assessment and the AMR.
-The latter uses a number of sources to collate information on a range of indicators, and implement the monitoring framework in the adopted Core Strategy and Generic Development Control Policies DPD's. - 9.3.2 The indicators used in the AMR include the following: - sales of primary land won aggregates broken down into sand and gravel, crushed rock for general aggregate use, and high and very high specification roadstones: - aggregate reserves and landbanks;
+- 9.9 The County Council's monitoring arrangements include the biennial Waste Needs Assessment, the annual Local Aggregates Assessment and the annual AMR.
+The latter uses a number of sources to collate information on a range of indicators and to implement the monitoring framework. - 9.10 The indicators used in the AMR include the following: - sales of primary land won aggregates broken down into: - sand and gravel; - crushed rock for general aggregate use; - and high and very high specification roadstones; - sales of industrial minerals; - production of secondary and recycled aggregates;

-- production of secondary and recycled aggregates; - landings of marine dredged aggregates; - capacity of new waste management facilities by type; - total waste arisings and management methods; - imports and exports of waste from Cumbria; - municipal waste arisings and management methods; - change in priority habitats and species (by type); and - change in areas designated for their intrinsic environmental value, including sites of international, national or local significance. - 9.3.3 The AMR also analyses planning decisions, to assess what policies are being used, how the Strategic Objectives are being addressed, and whether additional policies or policy changes should be considered. - 9.3.4 The current monitoring framework is based on Table 11.1 in the adopted Core Strategy.
-The MWLP has developed a revised monitoring and implementation framework, which is set out in chapter 17 of the MWLP.
+- landings of marine dredged aggregates; - capacity of new waste management facilities by type; - municipal waste arisings and management methods; - commercial and industrial waste arisings and management methods; - construction and demolition waste arisings and management methods; - radioactive waste arisings and management methods. - 9.11 The AMR also analyses planning decisions, to assess what policies are being used, how the Strategic Objectives are being addressed, and whether additional policies or policy changes should be considered. - 9.12 The monitoring framework is set out in chapter 17 of the MWLP.
 This framework will monitor the MWLP and the significant effects of its implementation in line with SA/SEA requirements.
-Indicators have been developed to enable the periodic review of the evidence base, including through the LAA and the Cumbria Waste Needs Assessment, and assess whether changes to those policies, or additional site allocations should be considered through the vehicle of a partial review of the Local Plan.
+Indicators have been developed to enable the periodic review of the evidence base, including through the Local Aggregates Assessment and the Waste Needs Assessment, and assess whether changes to those policies, or additional site allocations should be considered through the vehicle of a partial review of the Local Plan.